hplp/ai-hardware-project-proximacentauri/Milestone1.md

 ## Dataset:
 We have chosen two datasets:
 1. An augmented dataset created and provided through the research detailed in [1].
-2. A dataset forpothole detection from Roboflow, formatted for YOLOv5.
+2. A dataset for pothole detection from Roboflow, formatted for YOLOv5 PyTorch.
 [3]

 Thus far, the training has been done on the first dataset.
 We plan to run the model on the second datase also.